History of the canola plant

-Canola was bred through conventional plant breeding methods from its parent rapeseed in the early 1970s.
+Canola was bred through conventional plant breeding methods from its parent rapeseed during the 1960s and 70s.
 Canola, however, is NOT rapeseed - their nutritional profiles are very different.

 1974: Tower, the first canola, was released.
 This new B. napus variety meant that Canada could now produce oil and meal which was nutritionally superior to that produced from rapeseed in other parts of the world.

 1975: The first canola crushing facility was established in Canada.

 1976: The conversion to low-erucic acid varieties reached an average 98.5% of plantings.

 1977: Candle, the first B. rapa canola variety, was released.

 1978: The term canola was trademarked by the Western Canadian Oilseed Crushers' Association (now the Canadian Oilseed Processors Association) to differentiate the superior low-erucic acid and low-glucosinolate varieties and their products from the older rapeseed varieties.

 1979: Over 3.4 million hectares (8.4 million acres) were seeded to canola.
 During the 1978-79 crop year, Japanese imports of canola seed exceeded one million tonnes for the first time.